olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Research Interests
 ---
-I am broadly interested machine learning in general and causal inference/discovery.
-In particular, I work on robustness to distribution shifts (domain adaptation/generalization) and causal structure learning.
-Additionally, I am interested in applications to neuroscience/neuroimaging, healthcare, and fairness.
+I am broadly interested machine learning, causality, and the intersection between the two.
+My work focuses on robustness in machine learning using principles from causality.
+In addition, I am interested in applications to neuroscience/neuroimaging, healthcare, and fairness.

 # Selected Recent News
 ---